jackscotti/jobbed/README.md

 - make it look pretty
 - rename methods and variables
 - remove/add/reword comments where needed
-- check if user inputs more than one word
-	- format spaces into '-'
 - add "Download CSV file" button
 	- make CSV file downloadable
 - if salary is not specified show 'salary not specified'